brendt/stitcher.io/src/content/blog/2019-09-18-domain-oriented-laravel-projects.md

 }
 ```

-This static constructor takes the validated request and will transform its data to a ((DTO)).
+This static constructor takes the validated request and will transform its data to a DTO.

-But hang on a second: by adding this static constructor, we're tightly coupling our ((DTO)), which lives in the domain, to the request, which is specific to our application.
+But hang on a second: by adding this static constructor, we're tightly coupling our DTO, which lives in the domain, to the request, which is specific to our application.

-I personally like the static constructor on the ((DTO)), because it allows you to map the data in the same place as where the available properties are defined.
-Unfortunately we're limited by ((PHP)) itself in this area, because we need to pass the properties for this ((DTO)) via an array.
+I personally like the static constructor on the DTO, because it allows you to map the data in the same place as where the available properties are defined.
+Unfortunately we're limited by PHP itself in this area, because we need to pass the properties for this DTO via an array.
 This means there's no autocompletion possible, and hence it's useful to keep all construction logic in the same class.

-If ((PHP)) were to ever add named parameter support, or proper structs, it would be a whole other story.
+If PHP were to ever add named parameter support, or proper structs, it would be a whole other story.
 Though for now I prefer this pragmatic solution.
 If you want to keep things neatly ordered though, there are two alternatives:

-- Allow the request to transform itself to a ((DTO)), eg. `$invoiceRequest->toDto()`
+- Allow the request to transform itself to a DTO, eg. `$invoiceRequest->toDto()`
-- Provide a factory in the application layer which can transform this request to an `InvoiceData` ((DTO))
+- Provide a factory in the application layer which can transform this request to an `InvoiceData` DTO

 The second option is "the most correct", though also requires you to write more code.